 Tip: Get yourself a surf changing mat so you can stand on a protective and comfortable layer when changing out of your wetsuit.
 This will help extend it’s life.
 Check here for tips on proper wetsuit care.

 The best wetsuit for surfing will be surprisingly comfortable!
 The comfort level in your wetsuit is going to depend on the thickness of your wetsuit.
 The thicker your wetsuit gets, the more constrictive it will become.
 This can make paddling and even breathing more difficult, but that is the cost of staying warm.
 I’ve always found 3/2 wetsuits and any wetsuits below that thickness are comfortable and flexible.
-In fact, sometimes I prefer wearing a light wetsuit because I feel like I am more protected with the extra padding.
-Sometimes I encounter collisions or hit the ocean bottom while surfing, so wearing that wetsuit gives me peace of mind!
+In fact, sometimes I prefer wearing a light wetsuit even when the water is warm, because I feel like I am more protected with the extra padding.
+For example, you may encounter collisions or hit the ocean bottom while surfing, so wearing that wetsuit gives peace of mind!

 End of the day, the best wetsuit for surfing is a personal choice.
 Wetsuit thickness, cost, technology and wetsuit brand will all factor into your decision.
 My personal advice: The more comfortable you are in the water equals catching more waves and having more fun surfing.
 I hope this guide helps you find the best wetsuit for surfing!